BitcoinPHP/BitcoinECDSA.php/README.md

 *php5-gmp* needs to be installed.

-If you want to launch the test file you need to be under a unix system with libbitoin intalled on it.
+If you want to launch the test file you need to be under a unix system with libbitcoin intalled on it.

 USAGE
 ===============